thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

 - `_policyId` PolicyId for the current policy being evaluated
 - `_arguments` Array of bytes containing

-Entering the logical processing loop the engine will iterate through the instruction set (`_prog`) and retrieve the placeholder values from their memory position.
+Entering the logical processing loop the engine will iterate through the instruction set (`_prog`) and retrieve the placeholder values from their position in `placeHolders`.
 Each logical operator in the instruction set will be evaluated to either true or false and continue iterating through the instruction set until all logical operations are complete.

 ## Effects